sugandha929/ip/docs/README.md

   `☹ OOPS!
 The date of an event cannot be empty.`

-  After printing an error message the application will quit on its own.
+  After printing an error message the application keeps running, so you can enter a new command.

 ## 4. Notes
 - All commands are case-sensitive